 It was storming and rainy when I arrived in the old Cathar land in France to take shelter in a tiny Chapel on top of a hill.
 The wooden door creaked and only a few candles were lit.
 Dim light softly illuminated the exquisite statues and paintings of women saints and Mary Magdalene.
 One man was sitting bowed in the wooden pew, praying.
 Silence, thick stillness enveloped the air.
 I joined in meditation, feeling her.
 An hour later the man turned around and simply introduced himself to me.
 We talked about our connection to her and the Magdalene, and it felt auspicious when he invited me to come to a secret cave, also called the womb and birthing cave.
 It was a three hours journey away, somewhere in the mountains, and hard to find.

 It’s the kind of place you must feel called to and have a guide, a hidden power place not a spiritual tourist attraction.
 All hair rose in recognition.
 ‘Yes’, I said excitedly.
 Was I mad?
 I shouldn’t go with a stranger and a guy I don’t know, I already had learned that as a child.
 But something in me knew that this was right and he was safe.

 After a long drive and hike, I shivered as I faced the entrance, which was beyond anything I had ever seen.
 She beckoned me to enter through the yoni shaped rocks.
 What happened was life-altering and profound for me, but too intimate to share in words here.
-And it was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.
+It was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.